agravityio/agravity-public-csharp/docs/PublicCollectionTypeManagementApi.md

 This method returns a list of collection types items.
+(Regardless of the permissions)

 ### Example
 ```csharp